15 Best Fighting-Type Pokemon of All Generations, Ranked

 Iron valiant

-Iron Valiant is one of the mysterious Paradox Pokémon from the Paldea region in Pokémon Scarlet and Violet.
+Iron Valiant is one of the mysterious Paradox Pokemon from the Paldea region in Pokemon Scarlet and Violet.
 Its appearance bears a similarity to a Gardevoir and Gallade.

-Having a base stat total of 590, this Pokémon utilizes Speed (116) to get rid of its opponents before they can fight back.
+Having a base stat total of 590, this Pokemon utilizes Speed (116) to get rid of its opponents before they can fight back.

 The high Attack (130) and Sp.
 Attack (120) stats of Iron Valiant is enough to make up for its squishy HP (74) and Sp.
 Defense (60).

-A Fighting/Fairy-type Iron Valiant is also great against Dragon-type Pokémon, which is ideal for competitive battles where Dragon-types are the most common sweepers.
+A Fighting/Fairy-type Iron Valiant is also great against Dragon-type Pokemon, which is ideal for competitive battles where Dragon-types are the most common sweepers.

 5. Kommo-o (Base Stat Total: 600)